yashkumarvaibhav/ChelsiAI/README.md

 1. Currently, it supports only english language
 2. Supports voice and text input/output.
 3. Supports AI based voice input and by using google api voice input.
-4. All intellectual task is process in ChelsiAI server so there is no load on your system.
-5. Lightweight and able to understand natural language (commands)
+4. Lightweight and able to understand natural language (commands)
-6. Ability to add your own custom functions.
+5. Ability to add your own custom functions.

 ### 4.1.
 Supported Commands-